retuci0/rettis-slave/README.md

 - nothing much else but has a message logger, can be toggled with `$togglelogger`
 - also logs attachments now (kinda broken)
-- message logger is on by default, toggle with `$togglelogger`
+- message logger is off by default, toggle with `$togglelogger`

 - it can also log all commands now, in the console. might add a .log file later on.